 How you react to success and failure is a big part of resilience.
 In fact, most of success comes from failure.
 The people who’re willing to fail more are those who ultimately succeed.
 Michael Jordan missed over 9,000 shots in his career.
 Edison tried over 10,000 filaments for the light bulb.
 The trick isn’t to not fail—instead, it’s to not let it affect you.
 To resiliently keep moving forward, until you eventually reach your goal.

 Resilience, then, is the ability to remain centered during failure.
 What’s more, it also means learning to stay centered during success—as a person who is emotionally attached to success will stumble that much more when they fail.

 In other words, resilience is the ability to continue taking action, without letting success or failure derail the process.
 You’re experiencing success and failure as an observer.
 You allow the experiences of success and failure to happen, and you allow them to flow through you.
 You observe them and fully experience them.
 But you don’t attach self-worth to it, and you don’t try to avoid or cling to any experience.

 In a way, that sounds a lot like meditation.
 Doesn’t it?

 A Meditation for Building Resilience

-After you’ve done both meditations, sit for an additional 2-3 minutes.
+After you’ve done both meditations, sit for an additional two to three minutes.
 Clear your mind of these visualizations and just observe your mind and body.
 When you’re ready, open your eyes.

 This meditation will help you develop more resilience to both success and failure.
-That means you’ll be able to steadily move towards your goals, without being put off by failure, or intoxicated by success.
+That means you’ll be able to steadily move toward your goals without being put off by failure or intoxicated by success.